 Just as they are opening it up a lone militia man stumbles upon them, rifle at the ready.

 The lone gunman offers to share what’s in the crate if they help him get the crate over the mountain.
-He tells them they can take what they want and eat for a few days, or help him and have supplies for days.
+He tells them they have a choice.
+Take what they want and eat for a few days, or help him and have supplies for days.
 I guess that settled it for them.
 Time to be sled dogs.

 We then cut over to Rose, Anna, and their guide, the simple mechanic are marching through the snow.
-The Mechanic has promised them someplace warm, and he thinks he’s found a marker, saying they are going in the right direction, but Rose is concerned that its getting dark, and he’s clearly not right in the head so she tries to give him some motivation.
+The Mechanic has promised them someplace warm.
+He thinks he’s found a marker, saying they are going in the right direction, but Rose is concerned.
+It’s getting dark, and he’s clearly not right in the head so she tries to give him some motivation.

-Company introduces another two groups to each other as the main militia group and another find themselves at another crate, this one full of weapons.
+Company introduces another two groups to each other.
+All while the main militia group and another find themselves at another crate, this one full of weapons.

-Push begins what I think is a silly bit of story as the group who is trying to get the gear from the first crate over the mountain has decided to take the whole crate.
+Push begins what I think is a silly bit of story.
+Despite the crate being heavy, the group who is trying to move the gear decides to haul it along it in the crate!
 Come on, make a few sling backpacks and hump that gear out of there.
 Taking the extra weight of all the wooden crating is just dumb.

 The Ridge takes us back to Rose, Anna, and the Mechanic as he struggles to find his promised safe place.
-Rose isn’t very accepting of his confusion and takes him out onto the ridge and is going to kill him – but for Anna.
-She shows that even though she has killed, she’s not heartless, and even if the Mechanic hasn’t shown them the way yet, she doesn’t believe he’s leading them away in bad faith.
+Rose isn’t very accepting of his confusion and takes him out onto the ridge.
+She is going to kill him – but is saved because Anna is there.
+Rose shows that even though she has killed, she’s not heartless.
+Even if the Mechanic hasn’t shown them the way yet, she doesn’t believe he’s leading them in bad faith.

 Offering picks up right where Company left off.
 The new group is waiting for the militia to pick the gear they want so they can have a go at the crate when the new groups leader pops one of the bent over militiamen so they now outnumber them.